NOT-LPC/notlpc-concept/content/_index.md

     copy: >-
       As part of the of support services it offers, PSNC often sends out briefings to LPCs and pharmacy contractors.

+       - heading: Up coming events
+    cta: View the upcoming events for your area
+    link: '/events/'
+    color_classes: bg-primary-color white
+    image: /images/homepage-example-1.jpg
+    copy: >-
+      In response to the changing demands and increasing challenges LPCs are facing in the reformed NHS environment, PSNC has been working with LPCs to ensure needs are met.

 published: true
 ---